Frequently asked questions

 What can the Hospice do for me at home?

-Our Palliative Care Coordinators meet with patients and families to discuss the needs and the care services available.
-The Palliative Care Coordinator will maintain frequent contact with the patient and their family.
+Our nurses meet with patients and families to discuss their needs and the care services available.
 They will work closely with GPs, District Nurses and hospital specialists, and they communicate continuously with the multidisciplinary team at the Hospice to make sure patients are well supported and symptoms can be managed at home.
-If this proves difficult patients are brought into the In-Patient Unit for pain and symptom management.
+Last year our carers made over 13,000 visits and phone calls to our patients and their loved ones to support them to stay in the comfort of their own home.
+If this proves difficult, patients are brought into the Inpatient Unit for pain and symptom management.

 How easy is it to access Hospice services?

 Mary Potter Hospice services are free and there are no waiting lists.
-We have Community Teams in Porirua and Paraparaumu, and an In-Patient Unit and Community Team in Newtown.
-Each base also has a Day Unit providing social activities and support.
+We have Community Teams in Porirua and Paraparaumu, and an Inpatient Unit and Community Team in Newtown.
+We offer a Day Hospice for our patients in Newtown and Paraparaumu.

 What is your philosophy of care?

-We have a holistic philosophy of care.
-We look after the whole person – their physical, emotional, social, cultural and spiritual needs.
+We have a holistic philosophy of care so look after the whole person – their physical, emotional, social, cultural and spiritual needs.
 We affirm life and believe in making the most of it.
 For us death and grief are normal processes, we neither hasten nor postpone death.
-We use modern medicine to provide relief from pain and distressing system.
-Our services are coordinated and delivered by specialist health professionals.
-We provide a support system to help carers and families cope.
+We use modern medicine to provide relief from pain and distress.

 When is the right time to use Hospice services?